AnirudhSrinivasan77/Aws-Cloud-Architecture-Portfolio/Smart-Media-Analytics/README.md

-📸***VisionAnalytics: Serverless AI Image Processor*** VisionAnalytics is a high-performance, event-driven web application that uses AWS Rekognition to automatically analyze images and provide object detection with confidence scores.
+Smart Media Analytics is a high-performance, event-driven web application that uses AWS Rekognition to automatically analyze images and provide object detection with confidence scores.
 Built with a "Serverless First" mindset.

 🏗️ Architecture Overview
 The system is designed for high scalability and security, utilizing a "Direct-to-S3" upload pattern to minimize server overhead and maximize performance.